 Takahashi, a Town of Pure Water and Heart

 Takahashi is often called “A Little Kyoto in the Bicchu Area.”
 The flat basin is surrounded by mountains and the Takahashi River slowly runs through the center of the city.
 Takahashi once flourished as a center of the Bicchu area and relics and the atmosphere from the olden times still remain here and there in the city.
-Bicchu Matsuyama Castle, which still retains its castle keep at the highest location of all castles in Japan, Raikyu-ji Temple, samurai residences, a Merchant Museum and many other cultural assets display the beauty of the Edo period along with Fukiya Furusato Village, designated as an important preservation district of historic buildings.
+Bicchu Matsuyama Castle called the Castle in the Sky as it retains its castle keep at the highest location of all castles in Japan, Raikyu-ji Temple, samurai residences, and many other cultural assets display the beauty of the Edo period.
+Fukiya Furusato Village is designated as an important preservation district of historic buildings is another tourist highlight.

 Sightseeing Highlights in Takahashi